-Fotospeed offers a comprehensive range of inkjet papers compatible with dyes and pigment inks, and we decided to take a closer look at popular offerings in its Photo Quality paper collection.
-It features attractively priced products for day-to-day use.
+Fotospeed offers a comprehensive range of inkjet papers, and we decided to take a closer look at popular offerings in its Photo Quality paper collection

 For my test prints I used a selection of known files, after making my own ICC profiles using an X-rite i1 Studio outfit.
 Prints were checked under daylight-quality LED lighting.